-What is Writer?
+What Is Writer?

-Writer is the word processor component of OpenOffice.org (OOo).
+Writer is the word processor component of Apache OpenOffice.
 In addition to the usual features of a word processor (spelling check, thesaurus, hyphenation, autocorrect, find and replace, automatic generation of tables of contents and indexes, mail merge and others), Writer provides these important features:

-- Templates and styles (see Chapter 3) - Page layout methods, including frames, columns, and tables - · Embedding or linking of graphics, spreadsheets, and other objects - Built-in drawing tools - Master documents-to group a collection of documents into a single document - Change tracking during revisions - Database integration, including a bibliography database - Export to PDF, including bookmarks (see Chapter 10) - · And many more
+- Templates and styles (see Chapter 2) - Page layout methods, including frames, columns, and tables - Embedding or linking of graphics, spreadsheets, and other objects - Built-in drawing tools - Master documents-to group a collection of documents into a single document - Change tracking during revisions - Database integration, including a bibliography database - Export to PDF, including bookmarks (see Chapter 9) - And many more